Skip to content

 Some people will be preparing their first Thanksgiving dinners.
 They will face turkey terror, a fear, grounded in reality, that their feast will be a disaster.
 It does not have to be this way.
 Remember the military axiom, P*ss poor prior planning leads to p*ss poor performance.

 Now is the time to start planning your feast, especially if you are doing it for the first time.
-Soon, the grocery stores will be setting up displays of non-perishable goods.
+The grocery stores will be setting up displays of non-perishable goods.
 They will be on sale until the day gets closer.
 Now is the time to stock up on those goods.
 This year, due to supply chain issues, those sales may not be as numerous as years past, but products will still be less expensive than waiting for the week or two before the big day.

 The best way to plan is to create your menu, find recipes, and list all the ingredients you need.
 Every time you go to the grocery store, pick up a few non-perishable items and cross those off your list.
 Put them in a box, bin, or empty shelf, so you will know where they are for the big day.